rule

 Text 45

-What of all these with the soul?
-Most trivial with the perishable body they appear to be necessary, but are unwanted for the ocean full of the nectar of eternal happiness.
+What is the value of all of this to the soul?
+Most trivial with the perishable body appear these things to be necessary, but they are useless for the ocean full of the nectar of eternal happiness.
 (Vedabase)

 Text 46